-I’ve spoken to many girls who wanted to grow their hair out long, but complained that no matter what they do, their hair stops at a certain point.
-So If you’re doing everything right and still not making any progress, then you might have to accept your hair as it is or consider buying hair extensions.
+I’ve spoken to many girls who wanted to grow their hair out long but complained that no matter what they do, their hair stops at a certain point.
+So If you’re doing everything right and still not making any progress, then you might have to accept your hair as it is or considers buying hair extensions.

 But before doing that, you should make sure that you follow all the basic steps first and avoid doing things that will slow down hair growth.

 Growing hair is something that isn’t a top priority for your body.
 Hair might help attract the opposite sex and can reflect overall health.
 In fact, one of the reasons men find long hair attractive in females is because it gives a bit of history into her nutrition and whether or not she is healthy.
 Hair is basically a record of your recent health.

 If there is something else going on, like if you’re sick or not getting enough nutrients, then your body will adapt and allocate those resources to where it’s needed.
 Simply put: if you feed your body well and you give it everything it needs, then it will also reflect in your skin and your hair.

 Check out Lucy’s video.
 She gives a crash course on growing long hair and how fast it can grow depending on various factors.

 Your hair has the potential to grow around 6 inches in one year if you’re lucky.
 Some people can grow it a bit faster than that, but they are the exception rather than the rule.
 So all you can really do is be patient and give your body the best nutrition to try and support it.